onigoetz/swagger-doclet/README.md

 <table>
 	<tr><th>Option</th><th>Purpose</th></tr>
 	<tr><td>-d</td><td>The path to the directory where the generated swagger json files should be written e.g. -d /tmp/foo.
 By default this will be the reportOutputDirectory of the doclet.</td></tr>
-	<tr><td>-apiAuthorizationsFile</td><td>The path to the json include file that contains the authorizations spec that should be included in the generated json.
-NOTE wrap the path in single qoutes to escape spaces.
+	<tr><td>-securitySchemesFile</td><td>The path to the json include file that contains the authorizations spec that should be included in the generated json.
+NOTE wrap the path in single quotes to escape spaces.
 For example Carma uses:
 	<p></p>
-	<p>-apiAuthorizationsFile ${project.build.directory}/swagger/includes/apiauth.json</p>
+	<p>-securitySchemesFile ${project.build.directory}/swagger/includes/apiauth.json</p>
 	which includes this content:
 	<code><pre>
 	{